Hundreds of Hong Kong police, some carrying chainsaws, remove protest barricades

-HONG KONG Hundreds of Hong Kong police, some carrying chainsaws, removed barricades erected by pro-democracy protesters near government offices and the city's financial center on Tuesday, a Reuters witness said.
+HONG KONG Hundreds of Hong Kong police, some carrying chainsaws, removed barricades erected by pro-democracy protesters near government offices and the city's financial centre on Tuesday, a Reuters witness said.

 The police operation was the third in two days to dismantle barricades after two-weeks of protests in the Asian financial hub.
 Violent clashes erupted on Monday between anti-protest groups and demonstrators after police removed barricades.